Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Natick’s Climate Zone 6b

-Natick’s USDA Zone 6b climate requires careful timing of fertilizer applications:
+Natick’s climate (USDA Zone 6b) requires careful timing of fertilizer applications:

 • Early Spring (April–May): Light application (0.5–0.7 lbs N/1,000 sq ft) when soil reaches 50–55°F

-• Late Spring (late May–early June): Optional light application if needed
+• Late Spring (late May–early June): Optional light application if needed; many skip to avoid summer stress

-• Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft) before freeze Coordinate with weather forecasts (NWS Boston/Norton) to avoid rain (>0.5 inch within 48 hours) and apply when soil is moist but not saturated.
-Adjust for microclimates, shade, and tree canopy.
+• Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft) before ground freeze Coordinate with weather: apply when soil is moist but not saturated, soil temp at least 50°F, and no heavy rain (>0.5 inch) forecast within 24–48 hours.
+Irrigate lightly after application if no rain is expected.
+Adjust for microclimates, shade, and mature tree canopy.

 Water Quality Protection & Stormwater Management in Compliance with Natick’s MS4 Program